Philips Norelco Series 9000 Prestige Beard Trimmer Review

 - 1.3 lbs, 3 inches/9 inches/7 inches

-As noted above, the trimmer itself is circular with an oblong-shaped head where the blades are held.
+As noted above, the trimmer itself is circular, with an oblong-shaped head that holds the blades.

-Just below that, there is a scroll wheel that allows you to dial in the length of beard you want to trim.
+Just below that, there is a scroll wheel that allows you to dial in the length of the beard you want to trim.
 Each setting is labeled in Metric units and increases by 0.2 mm at each setting.
-It starts at 0.4mm and goes up to 5 mm, and then when you add the guard attachment it starts again with 5.4 mm and goes all the way up to 10 mm.
-Anything beyond that if you are probably better served with hair clippers, honestly.
+It starts at 0.4 mm and increases to 5 mm.
+When the guard attachment is added, the measurement starts again at 5.4 mm and continues up to 10 mm.
+Anything beyond that, you’re probably better served with hair clippers, honestly.

 A Note About Model Numbers